Language SDKs

 - Precedence.

-resolvereturns the merged environment: composed groups first, then the app environment on top (later wins on a name collision). - Overrides.
-Pull a different environment slice of a composed group with the
+resolvereturns the merged environment: composed groups first, then the app environment on top (later wins on a name collision). - References.

 with/overridesoption — the SDK equivalent of?with=group:env.
 You can only pull a slice your token holds a key for. - Errors.
 A non-2xx response surfaces as a typed API error carrying the HTTP